floledermann/stimsrv/README.md

 (This isn't legal advice, please consider consulting a lawyer and see the [full license](https://www.gnu.org/licenses/agpl-3.0.en.html) for all details.)

-If you need a different license for your purposes, contact the author of stimsrv.
+If you need a different license for your purposes, contact the author of stimsrv (see below for contact information).
 Individual licenses and support may be available upon request.

 If you use stimsrv in your research, please cite the following publication: